California Botanic Garden

-Claremont, CA — We are conducting onsite visitor research and an online community study to inform an Interpretive Master Plan (IMP) for a unique botanic garden dedicated to native California plants. (collaborating with Judy Rand & Associates, interpretive planner).
+Claremont, CA — We conducted multiple studies to inform an Interpretive Master Plan (IMP) for a unique botanic garden dedicated to native California plants.
+Onsite visitor analysis and a market area study informed the development of ‘interpretive experiments,’ and later: onsite exit interviewing assessed the use and value of the new interpretation (collaborated with Judy Rand & Associates, interpretive planner).

 Friends of the Public Garden

 Boston, MA — We conducted a three-season User Analysis of the Boston Common (adjacent to the Boston Public Garden) to provide systematic data that will inform a master plan.
 The analysis focused on issues such as how the Common is being used, who are the audiences and where do they come from, what improvements do people think are needed, and how the perceptions of tourists differ from local residents.

 Desert Botanical Garden

 Phoenix, AZ — Our work supported the development of an IMLS-funded Interpretive Master Plan (IMP)—collaborating with interpretive planner Judy Rand of Rand & Associates.
 Starting with a Visitor Analysis to define audience segments and their interest in interpretation, we continued with an Orientation Experiment (a big change in the entry path to include interpretation) and an Interpretive-Architectural Experiment to help a design issue for the proposed Horticulture Center.
 Read our DBG case study on the Audience Analysis page >>>

 Martha’s Vineyard, MA — Beginning with a one day workshop on being visitor-centered, we created an evaluation plan, Strategies for Engaging Visitors, which led to two studies of visitor experience.